How To Be A Proofreader Without A Degree

 I’ll be honest, some jobs can be engaging and interesting, while other stuff can be dry and painfully boring.
 This is when your ingrained respect for words will kick in and rescue you.
-In fact, you might want to try my free intro course to see if proofreading could be for you.
+In fact, you can sign up for my free Proofreading 101 course to see if proofreading is for you.

 3. Must Have An Eye For Detail

 No degree in the world is going to teach you how to notice the details.
 Your talent for noticing the small and inconsistent things is going to be your biggest tool as a proofreader.

 While you can rely on checklists, it’s also possible to develop a fine eye for detail with a lot of practice.
 The ability to notice the small things will help you catch issues with confusables (words that get easily confused, like “affect” and “effect”), formatting, graphics and consistency.